The Bass Digital Education Fellowship Program brings together digital pedagogy and service to prepare the next

 How to Apply

-The application cycle for 2020 – 2021 opens Oct.
-1, 2019 and closes November 16, 2019.
-Award recipients will be notified by mid-December.
+The application cycle for 2020 – 2021 has now closed.
 Applications are submitted through the Graduate School.
-To see a full list of eligibility criteria and required application materials, see Apply for a Bass Fellowship.
+To see a full list of eligibility criteria and required application materials, visit the Graduate School site.
+An announcement will be made in early Fall 2020 when the fellowship application period opens.